QF 4.7-inch Mk IX & XII naval gun: Description and history

 It became clear at once that in an attack from the air in narrow waters flanked by mountains, the cards were held by the aircraft.
 There was too little sea-room for full freedom of manoeuvre, and the aircraft's approach was screened by the rock walls.
 As often as not, when they did come into view it was at such an angle that our 4.7-inch guns, whose maximum elevation was only forty degrees, could not reach them...
 Aandalsnes is approached through the Romsdal Fiord, and lies forty miles from the entrance, off which we arrived on the 24th April.
 The daylight passage of the convoy and escort through this waterway, speed five knots, on a steady course and with mountains rising steeply either side, presented an alluring invitation to enemy aircraft.
 Junkers attacks persisted to the end, but the fire of the destroyers, although limited to an elevation of forty degrees, was enough to keep the enemy just too high for their standard of marksmanship.
 Not a ship received a direct hit, though some were damaged by the splinters from near misses.

 The S class introduced the CP (central pivot) single Mark XXII mounting for the QF Mark XII 4.7 in gun.
 This new mounting had a shield with a sharply raked front, to allow increased elevation (to 55 degrees), contrasting noticeably with the vertical front of the previous CP Mark XVIII, and easily differentiated the S class onwards from their predecessors.
-Savage was the exception in this respect, being fitted with 4.5 inch calibre; a twin mounting forward and two singles aft.
+Savage was the exception in this respect, being fitted with QF 4.5 inch guns; a twin mounting forward and two singles aft.

-The 4.7 inch calibre was superseded by the 4.5 inch calibre on the Z-class destroyers in 1943.
-The new 4.5 inch guns all had 55-degree elevation mounts and fired a shell slightly heavier than that of 4.7-inch Mk IX and XII guns, although slightly lighter than that fired by the 4.7 inch Mk XI gun.
+The 4.7 inch calibre was superseded by QF 4.5 in (113 mm) Mk.IV guns on the Z-class destroyers in 1943.
+The new 4.5 inch guns all had 55-degree elevation mounts and fired a shell slightly heavier than that of 4.7-inch Mk IX and XII guns, but slightly lighter than that fired by the 4.7 inch Mk XI gun.